 NEMO’s Hornet Ultralight is perfect for any backpackers looking for weather protection on the trail.
 At only 1lb 15oz, this tent is the lightest on our list by several pounds, but it still offers valuable waterproofing.
 The rainfly fabric and floor fabric are both treated with silicone and polyurethane so that the fabric is waterproof rated 1,200mm.
 The poles are made of aluminum, which is a preferred material when it comes to weight and durability.

 The main con of this tent is also one of the pros: the weight.
-While this tent is super lightweight, this means precious pounds were cut in a variety of places.
-The most applicable one for high winds is the thickness of the rainfly fabric, which is only 10-denier while most of the other tents on this list are at least 30+.
-While this is still plenty of coverage for your average backpacker, you may need something stronger if you’re consistently exposed to harsh wind conditions.
+While this is a super lightweight tent, this means precious pounds were cut in a variety of places.
+The most applicable one for wind resistance is the thickness of the rainfly fabric, which is only 10-denier while most of the other tents on this list are at least 60+.

 - Weight: 1lb 15oz